 We rely on your academic records and test scores to assess your ability to succeed in the Vanderbilt MBA program.
-The ideal candidate has earned at least a four-year U.S. bachelor’s degree or its equivalent from a top-quality college or university.
-We admire a demanding course load in any field of study and a consistent record of high performance, and we welcome applicants who have taken courses or completed degrees in graduate or professional programs other than business administration.
-In recent years, admitted applicants offered admission have had an average undergraduate GPA of 3.4 and GMAT score of 690.
-Most incoming students find that substantial work experience enables them to understand new concepts more fully and apply them more quickly.
-They are able to make more relevant and meaningful contributions to the learning community and can realize a greater return on their MBA investment with access to more and better career options.
-Full-time postbaccalaureate work experience is strongly recommended but not required.
-No minimum amount is specified because we believe that exceptional candidates are able to prepare themselves for graduate management education through competitive internships, student and community leadership and other developmental experiences.
+The ideal candidate has earned at least a four-year U.S. bachelor’s degree or its equivalent from a nationally accredited college or university.
+We admire a demanding course load in any field of study and a consistent record of high performance, and we appreciate candidates who have taken a challenge course load in any field of study, with a consistent record of high performance.
+We also welcome applicants who have taken courses or completed degrees in graduate or professional programs other than business administration.
+In recent years, applicants offered admission have had an average undergraduate GPA of 3.4 and GMAT score of 690.
+Full-time post-baccalaureate work of at least two years by the time of enrollment is required.
+At least 90% of the class have worked three or more years before enrollment, with the overall class average of 5.6 years.
+Substantial work experience enables them to understand new concepts more fully and apply them more quickly.
+They are able to make more relevant and meaningful contributions to the learning community.
+More importantly, they are more attractive to companies and thus can realize a greater return on their MBA investment with access to more and better career options.

-In recent years, nearly all Vanderbilt MBA students have had at least one year of full-time work experience and 90 percent have worked three or more years before enrollment.
 We look for students who can work well with others, seek opportunities to manage projects and lead people and consistently exceed expectations.
 While our flexible curriculum allows students to explore various areas of study, we expect our applicants to have invested a considerable amount of time into determining their career goals.
-Applicants should try to attain work experiences that will build the right transferrable skills, laying the proper foundation for business school and the post-MBA career.
+Applicants should try to attain work experiences that will build the right transferable skills, laying the proper foundation for business school and the post-MBA career.
 We do not require a certain type of experience—work in all fields, military duty, volunteer service and involvement in community and extracurricular activities give our students the ability to share unique perspectives.
 We evaluate your experience via your résumé, interview and letters of recommendation.

 Our students have a balanced approach to life, a history of accomplishment, a sense of social responsibility, an entrepreneurial spirit and outstanding potential for leadership in business and society.
 We believe that everyone is diverse in some perspective.
 By fostering diversity of nationality, ethnicity, gender, sexual orientation, educational and professional experience and personal backgrounds and goals, we can enhance the Vanderbilt MBA experience for everyone.
 Applicants should be aware of their strengths and weaknesses and how they can add value to the learning experience of others.
 Vanderbilt is a community that gives back.
 We look for students who have made a difference through their involvement and leadership in academic and professional associations, civic and religious groups, and extracurricular and recreational activities.
 We hope your essays, recommendations and interview will reveal personal qualities that fit the Vanderbilt MBA culture: integrity, professionalism, diversity, curiosity, open-mindedness, team orientation, cooperation, ambition, motivation and excellence.

 Complete all data fields on the online application.
 Please submit your application only when it represents your best effort, and only after everything is complete.
-Take the GMAT or GRE (GMAT is preferred) and TOEFL, PTE Academic or IELTS, if required, before submitting your application, so that you can include your scores.
+Take the GMAT or GRE (GMAT is preferred) or TOEFL or IELTS, if required, before submitting your application, so that you can include your scores.
 If you have already taken your required tests and sent your score reports to Vanderbilt, your scores will automatically be verified by Vanderbilt.
-Verified official score reports are required to complete your application.
+Verified official score reports are required before we will make an admission decision.
 Submitting an incomplete application may significantly delay the processing and review of your file.
 It is your responsibility to notify us of any scheduled retake or future test-taking dates, so we can know when to expect updated scores.
 For international educational requirements, click here.

 Nashville, TN 37240-7833